jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-08d.md

 ---

-4. Another Marxist doctrine is that in the era of big business, the maintenance of the value of existing investment—conservation of capital—becomes the chief aim of entrepreneurial activity and bids fair to put a stop to all cost-reducing improvement.
+4. Another Marxist doctrine is that in the era of big business, the chief aim of entrepreneurial activity becomes:
+- the maintenance of the value of existing investment as the conservation of capital
+- stopping all cost-reducing improvement

-Hence the capitalist order becomes incompatible with progress.
+Hence, the capitalist order becomes incompatible with progress.

 Progress entails destruction of capital values in the strata with which the new commodity or method of production competes.

-In perfect competition the old investments must be adapted at a sacrifice or abandoned; but when there is no perfect competition and when each industrial field is controlled by a few big concerns, these can in various ways fight the threatening attack on their capital structure and try to avoid losses on their capital accounts; that is to say, they can and will fight progress itself.
+In perfect competition, the old investments must be adapted at a sacrifice or abandoned; but when there is no perfect competition and when each industrial field is controlled by a few big concerns, these can in various ways fight the threatening attack on their capital structure and try to avoid losses on their capital accounts; that is to say, they can and will fight progress itself.

 So far as this doctrine merely formulates a particular aspect of restrictive business strategy, there is no need to add anything to the argument already sketched in this chapter.
 Both as to the limits of that strategy and as to its functions in the process of creative destruction, we should only be repeating what has been said before.
 This becomes still more obvious if we observe that conserving capital values is the same thing as conserving profits.
 Modern theory tends in fact to use the concept Present Net Value of Assets (=capital values) in place of the concept of Profits.
 Both asset values and profits are of course not being simply conserved but maximized.

 But the point about the sabotage of cost-reducing improvement still calls for comment in passing.
 As a little reflection will show, it is sufficient to consider the case of a concern that controls a technological device—some patent, say—the use of which would involve scrapping some or all of its plant and equipment.
 Will it, in order to conserve its capital values, refrain from using this device when a management not fettered by capitalist interests such as a socialist management could and would use it to the advantage of all?

-Again it is tempting to raise the question of fact.
 The first thing a modern concern does as soon as it feels that it can afford it is to establish a research department every member of which knows that his bread and butter depends on his success in devising improvements.
 This practice does not obviously suggest aversion to technological progress.
 Nor can we in reply be referred to the cases in which patents acquired by business concerns have not been used promptly or not been used at all.
-For there may be perfectly good reasons for this; for example, the patented process may turn out to be no good or at least not to be in shape to warrant application on a commercial Monopolistic Practices 97 basis.
+For there may be perfectly good reasons for this; for example, the patented process may turn out to be no good or at least not to be in shape to warrant application on a commercial basis.
 Neither the inventors themselves nor the investigating economists or government officials are unbiased judges of this, and from their remonstrances or reports we may easily get a very distorted picture.
 13 But we are concerned with a question of theory.
 Everyone agrees that